Facial Plastic Surgery

 • Changing the shape of the nostrils

-Asian rhinoplasty is one of the most challenging ethnic rhinoplasty procedures that facial plastic surgeons face, only secondary to the lack of nasal dorsum and weak cartilaginous framework in combination with thick skin and soft-tissue envelope.
+Asian rhinoplasty is one of the most challenging ethnic rhinoplasty procedures that facial plastic surgeons encounter, second only to the lack of a nasal dorsum and a weak cartilaginous framework, combined with thick skin and a soft-tissue envelope.

 The Dr. Kimberly Lee Difference